Yandex Cloud

 Required paid resourcesRequired paid resources

-The support cost includes:
+The support cost for this solution includes:

-• Managed Service for Apache Kafka® cluster fee: Using computing resources allocated to hosts (including ZooKeeper hosts) and disk space (see Apache Kafka® pricing).
+• Managed Service for Apache Kafka® cluster fee: Use of computing resources allocated to hosts (including ZooKeeper hosts) and disk storage (see Apache Kafka® pricing).

-• Fee for using public IP addresses for cluster hosts (see Virtual Private Cloud pricing).
+• Fee for public IP addresses assigned to cluster hosts (see Virtual Private Cloud pricing).

-• Per-transfer fee: using computing resources and the number of transferred data rows (see Data Transfer pricing).
+• Fee per transfer: Use of computing resources and number of transferred data rows (see Data Transfer pricing).

 Getting startedGetting started

-1. Set up your infrastructure:
+1. Set up the infrastructure:

 Manually